jantinnerezo/livewire-alert/README.md

 ```

 #### Using a String Value
-Alternatively, pass a string directly, but it must exactly match one of the `Position` enum values:
+Alternatively, you can pass a string directly, but it must exactly match one of the `Position` enum values, See: [Position](https://github.com/jantinnerezo/livewire-alert/blob/v4/src/Enums/Position.php) enum.

 ``` php
 LivewireAlert::title('Question')